Samsung/ONE-vscode/docs/Tutorial.md

 |-----------|-------------------|
 | <img src="https://user-images.githubusercontent.com/7223627/177962615-71e64f52-e684-432d-a053-07896a20a479.png" width=300 /> | <img src="https://user-images.githubusercontent.com/7223627/177963453-d22998a0-be21-4531-a70b-9057a204e7eb.png" width=300 /> |

-## Prepare a NN model and a config file
+## Prepare a model and a config file

-Now, let's try to copile a model (tflite, Tensorflow, onnx).
+Now, let's try to compile  a model (TensorFlow Lite, TensorFlow, or ONNX).

-Just like you might write _Makefile_ for C progream, you need ONE `*.cfg` file to compile a model.
-ONE cfg file is a file that describes steps and compilation options.
+Just like you might write _Makefile_ for C program, you need ONE `*.cfg` file to compile a model.
+ONE cfg file is a file that describes steps and options of compilation.
 One example you can get is in [res/modelDir/truediv](../res/modelDir/truediv/).
 You may want to copy and modify the cfg file to your workspace.
 After modifying the cfg file to have your model file as input model, you will see the cfg file below your model file in ONE explorer.

 You can also edit the cfg file with GUI cfg editor.